Learn French

 Everything about the French word "Allons-y"

-You are going to learn everything you want to know about the basic French word "Allons-y".
-To be clear, this includes a full guide of what it is and how to use it in a casual conversation with an audio example.
-And because we want to help you on your learning journey, we also added some useful stuff like dialogue example, slow pronunciation audio, synonyms and more!
+You are going to find out all the things you have to know about the basic word "Allons-y".
+More precisely, it includes a detailed definition of what it is and how to use it in a casual conversation with an audio example.
+Plus, we also added some useful things like synonyms, dialogue example, slow pronunciation audio and more!

 French to English